syncore/ReflexAPI/README.md

 ### Installation

-Build in Visual Studio 2012 or higher.
+- Build in Visual Studio 2012 or higher.
-If running in Linux, install [Mono] and its dependencies.
-If you are proxying requests install [nginx] preferably, as opposed to the mono Apache module.
+- If running on Linux, install [Mono] and its dependencies.
+- If you are proxying requests, I'd recommend installing [nginx] instead of the mono Apache module.
+- By default, the API will listen on http://*:29405/

 ### TODO